developer-zebra/developer-zebra-site/src/oemconfig/9-3/about/index.md

 * **File Manager Configuration: Supports use of the hyphen (-) character in file names**.

 `IMPORTANT:` Features listed above are supported ONLY on devices with MX 9.2 and higher.
 [Which version is installed?](http://techdocs.zebra.com/mx/mx-version-on-device/)

-For a detailed list of configuration parameters, see the [Managed Configurations](../mc) section.

 -----